fundot/fundot/doc/cpp_style.md

 # C++ Style Guide

-This guide is mainly based on [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+This guide is mainly based on [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 It is very recommended to read them even though you don't want to code Fundot interpreter, because this is a great way to learn C++ better and improve your coding skills.

 Note: This guide is not mature and under development.